JacquiGreenland/CubeMate/README.md

 ## Safety

-CubeMate is an experimental open-hardware telescope mount.
+CubeMateEQ is an experimental open-hardware telescope mount.

 A telescope mount is capable of producing substantial torque and can damage equipment, trap fingers, wrap cables, or drive an optical system into a tripod or pier if incorrectly configured.